 Tag Archive for: information design

-5 seconds to capture your website audience The credibility and purpose of a website is assessed in as little as five seconds time.
+The credibility and purpose of your website are assessed in as little as five seconds time.
 That’s it.
-A cursory glance is all it takes for users to decide whether they might consider doing business with your company or not.
+A cursory glance is all it takes for users to decide whether they might consider doing business with your company.

-And yet so many technology start-ups undervalue the importance of their web presence.
-I’ve heard start-up CEOs say things like, “Our website isn’t great, but its okay.”
-Asked to expand upon these thoughts, the CEO might venture to say, “It might be a bit dated and it’s hard to find some of the content, but it gets the job done.”
+Yet so many technology start-ups undervalue the importance of their web presence.
+I’ve heard start-up CEOs say things like, “Our website isn’t great, but it’s okay.”
+Asked to expand upon these thoughts, the CEO might venture to say, “It might be a bit dated, and it’s hard to find some of the content, but it gets the job done.”

 Let’s face it – people are both task-oriented and lazy.
-They are willing to scan a web page for a few seconds at best.
+At best, they are willing to scan a web page for a few seconds.
 If they can’t quickly find what they are looking for, they will move on to the next competitor with a more than “okay” website.

-The “okay” website mentality is perpetuated by the fact that most young companies don’t have mechanisms in place to measure and quantify the abandonment rate on their websites.
-As a result, they often underestimate the impact a poorly executed information design or content strategy my have on their business.
+The “okay” website mentality is perpetuated by the fact that most young companies don’t have mechanisms to measure and quantify the abandonment rate on their websites.
+As a result, they often underestimate the impact a poorly executed information design or content strategy may have on their business.

 For one CEO, the threat of his “okay” website became crystal clear after a productive meeting with a prospective customer who announced in closing that he was really glad he came to the meeting but almost didn’t because he thought the company was on the verge of failure based on the state of its website.

-After that meeting you can be sure the website became one of the company’s top priorities.
+After that meeting, you can be sure the website became one of the company’s top priorities.
 But looking back, the number of opportunities lost by the website was impossible to calculate.
-It was a sickening realization for this CEO whose number one priority was to grow the business.
+It was a sickening realization for this CEO whose top priority was growing the business.

-Take an honest look at your website – what impression might a first time visitor form of your company in 5 short seconds?
-As an extension of your brand, the website should reflect the same level of professionalism, quality of services, and leadership position that your company represents.
+Take an honest look at your website – what impression might a first-time visitor form of your company in 5 short seconds?
+As an extension of your brand, the website should reflect the same professionalism, quality of services, and leadership position your company represents.
 So does it?

 While this list is not exhaustive, here are some questions you may want to consider as you take an objective look at your website: